There seems to have been a community of Franciscans in Venice by

 which depicts the campo and the side of the church and the two side

 entrances.
 Outside the Frari, Venice by Walter Sickert, painted in

 The Victoria & Albert Museum in London has a

 watercolour called Chiesa del Frari, Venezia painted in the 1850s

-Nicolai Carelli (see below) which, even more than the Abbati oil
+Nicolai Carelli (see right) which, even more than the Abbati oil

 painting above it, reproduces my favourite interior photo (far above

 November 2019 Titian's Assumption high altarpiece and its frame

 are away being restored until 'Summer 2021', with a photo in its place.